KoenWinters/literature-search-optimalisation/README.md

 A local retrieval-augmented generation (RAG) pipeline for searching a personal collection of documents.
 Everything runs locally.

-I had a large collection of papers which I used for my literature review on FFF process parameters, due to the complexity of these process parameters, and the difficulty of drawing conclusions from many papers with contradicting results I decided to use this method.
+I had a large collection of papers which I used for my literature review, due to the complexity of the matter, and the difficulty of drawing conclusions from many papers with contradicting results I decided to use this method.

 How it works: